MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 A .RUN file stores the code execution as the trace is running.

 Once the tracing is stopped, an index (.IDX) file is created to allow for faster access to the trace information.
+Index files are also created automatically when WinDbg Preview opens the .RUN trace file.

 IDX files can also be large, typically twice as large as the .RUN file.